 1. What is the difference between an agent and a distributor?

 An agent is someone who acts on your behalf.
 Although an agent may arrange a sale, the sale contract will be between you and the customer.
-An agent may either be an employee or self-employed.
+An agent may be an employee or a self-employed agent.

-A distributor is a customer of yours.
+A distributor is your customer.
 The distributor then sells the product on to their own customers.

 2. Which is better - an agent or a distributor?